Canada’s Student Direct Stream Closure: A Window of Opportunity for U.S. Higher Education

 You can read the full article on ICEF Monitor for more in-depth information.

-U.S. to Simplify Visa Process for International Graduates with Job Offers
+U.S. Simplifies Visas for International Graduates with Job Offers

 The U.S. government is taking a significant step to support international graduates by easing